 Calendula is an Android assistant for personal medication management, aimed at those who have trouble following their medication regimen, forget to take their drugs, or have complex schedules that are difficult to remember.

-The app is available for download on Google Play
+The app is available for download in Google Play, F-Droid and Github.

 Visit our web page for more info https://citius.usc.es/calendula/

 These instructions will get you a copy of the project up and running on your local machine ready for development.
 If you want to help developing the app take a look to the contributing section, at the end.

 We use Android Studio (the official Android IDE) for development, so we recommend it as the IDE to use in your development environment.
 Once you install Android Studio, you can use the Android SDK Manager to obtain the SDK tools, platforms, and other components you will need to start developing.
 The most important are:

 - Android SDK Tools and Android SDK Platform-tools (upgrade to their last versions is usually a good idea).

 - Android 7.1 (API Level 25) SDK Platform.

 You can also install other packages like emulators for running the app, if you don't have or don't want to use a real device.
 The minimum supported Android version is 4.1, Jelly Bean (API level 16).

 First of all you need to get the source code, so clone this repository on your local machine: